User Generated Content

 repurposing UGC cover photo

-Pop quiz: have you been repurposing your brand’s user-generated content?
+Have you been repurposing your brand’s user-generated content?

-Why You Should Start Repurposing User-Generated Content
+Why You Should Be Repurposing User-Generated and Influencer Content

 • Build your word-of-mouth presence faster.
-Repurposing UGC empowers you to spread your social proof across multiple campaigns and platforms.
+Repurposing UGC empowers you to spread social proof across multiple campaigns and platforms.
 Why confine your brand’s customer content to TikTok or Instagram when you can post to both?

-But before you start posting, it’s important to understand a few best practices.
 The tips below will help you stay organized and ensure that your content gets the reach it deserves.
+Not to mention stay out of potential trouble when it comes to content rights management.

 1. Confirm You Have the Rights and Permissions to Publish the Content